-The Double and Integer options filter the input based on Minimum and Maximum values.
+The Double and Integer options filter the input based on the Lower bound and Upper bound values.
 If the input is outside of these values, the Error message is displayed.
-You may use global parameters in these fields.
+You can use global parameters in these fields.
 If global parameters are used, you can define such parameters with or without units.
-If you use global parameters without a unit, then only the numerical value of these parameters is considered when they are used as Minimum and Maximum values.
+If you use global parameters without a unit, then only the numerical value of these parameters is considered.
 For example, consider data validation of an input field for a length parameter L with unit cm.
-Further, assume that a global parameter Lmax is used as the Maximum value.
-If you would like the maximum value of L to be 15 cm, then the following values for the parameter Lmax will work: 15 (with no unit), 15[cm], 0.15[m], 150[mm], etc.
+Further, assume that a global parameter Lmax is used as the Upper bound value.
+If you would like the maximum value of L to be 15 cm, then the following values for the parameter Lmax will work: 15 (with no unit), 15[cm], 0.15[m], 150[mm], and so on.
+In the Lower bound and Upper bound fields, you can use Ctrl+Space to browse available parameters and for autocompletion.

-For the Append unit from unit set option, the Minimum and Maximum values are always with respect to the Initial value for the unit set by the unit set.
-For more information on unit sets, see "Unit Set" on page 159.
+For the Append unit from unit set option, the Lower bound and Upper bound values are always with respect to the Initial value for the unit set by the unit set.
+For more information on unit sets, see "Unit Set" on page 177.